John-R-Wallace-NOAA/Scratch/tempTMB2.md

     gdbsource.win('simpleError.R', interactive = TRUE)

-    # -- See how not using 'quit' in gdb hangs up R by using the following code --
+    # -- See how not using 'quit' in gdb hangs up R (consistently, but not always) by using the following code --
     file <- 'simpleError.R'
     gdbscript <- tempfile()
     txt <- paste("set breakpoint pending on\nb abort\nrun --vanilla -f", file, "\nbt\n")